 I feel the less said about Tamsin’s gymnastic presentation the better.
 No, to be fair perhaps her performance rated seven out of ten.
 The evening’s entertainment of the schools talent finished with a rendition of the Hallelujah Chorus by the school choir.

 It was the yearly dance that followed that was the main event of the evening.
-Wearing a bandage on her arm, Tamsin wearing an Irish Tartan was paired up in the Gay Gordons with gormless looking Pat O'Reilly, serves her right.
-However it was a tricky out of formation manoeuvre during the Eightsome Reel that she was able to skilfully exchange him for another girl’s partner.
+Wearing a bandage on her arm Tamsin who was wearing a spare Clan Tartan of mine was paired up in the Gay Gordons with gormless looking Pat O'Reilly, serves her right.
+However it was a clever out of formation manoeuvre during the Eightsome Reel that she was able to skilfully exchange him for another girl’s partner.
 I never ceased to be amazed at Tamsin’s tenacity.

 Before I leave if anybody would like a photo of Tamsin at full stretch taken during her performance I am sure there are some copies still available in the front office……..somewhere.